David-VTUK/CKA-StudyGuide/RevisionTopics/01-Cluster Architcture, Installation and Configuration.md

 To determine who (or what) has access to which resources, a number of steps have to be executed.

 ## Step 1 - Authentication

 First step is Authentication which is how a user or service account identifies itself.
-Depending on the source, a respective authentication module is used.
+Depending on the source, a corresponding authentication module is used.
 Authentication modules include the ability to authenticate from the following:

 *   Client Certificate
 *   Password